okeshawarz/prospectus/keshawarz_prospectus.md

 affected by, changes in land ownership and the supply of housing?
 And finally, how generalizable are these conclusions?

+## Data and Methodology

+This essay will rely on several primary sources of data.
+The Bureau of Labor Statistics provides data on quarterly wages at the level of the county.
+The American Community Survey (ACS) 5-year estimates provide data on wages and rents to the level of the census tract and zip code tabulation area (ZCTA).
+In addition to federal Census data, the city of San Francisco offers granular, geocoded data on rents, wages, and housing construction at http://www.datasf.org.

 # Rent Control Revisited: Is it Good, Actually?

 1. To what extent is new housing construction affected by the implementation of